abhinav503/Machine-Learning-Projects/README.md

       b) Machine-Learning-Projects/concat2.py - Trained on train.csv and tested on test.csv.

 2.From Scratch : Linear Regression and Logistic Regression Algorithm from scratch using libraries like pandas, numpy, matplotlib in python following the Andrew N.G youtube classes.

+3.Binary image classification : Using Convolutional Neural Network(in Python) to classify images of Dogs and Cats (8000 images).
+                                Library used is Keras Libray.